4.10. Paraxial Analysis

 tma = ot.TMA(Ls)

-As for the lens, the previous ambient medium (or the medium for all undefined Lens.n2) can be provided with the n0 parameter.
+As with a single lens, set the previous ambient medium (and the medium for all undefined Lens.n2) the n0 parameter.

 tma = ot.TMA(Ls, n0=n0)